Kreablo/koha-borrowerimport/README.md

 Upload tool mode
 ----------------

-In the koha administrative view go to administration -> authorized values.
+In the koha administrative view go to administration -&gt; authorized values.
 Add the category 'UPLOAD' if it does not already exist.
 Add the value 'BORROWERS' in the category 'UPLOAD'.